simple-java-mail/smtp-connection-pool/PRODUCT-VISION.md

 Each successful `connect()` creates a new lease generation. `close()` atomically detaches and terminates that generation once, calls the Jakarta `Service.close()` behavior in a `finally` path, and cannot race a send into returning a still-used transport.
 Repeated `close()` is harmless for the same generation; a later `connect()` after close is supported and starts a fresh generation.

 The provider owns pools by default and exposes deterministic per-`Session` and global shutdown.
 Graceful shutdown rejects new claims, lets active lease generations finish, and reports completion only after their physical transports close.
-Callers may time out while waiting on the returned `Future` and then invoke explicit forced shutdown to invalidate active leases.
-Claim, close, reconnect, and shutdown races have one observable outcome.
+Callers may time out while waiting and escalate through forced shutdown, which invalidates active leases and returns the same lifecycle `Future`.
+The Session keeps its shutting-down manager registered until that handle finishes, so escalation cannot accidentally target an empty replacement manager.
+Claim, manager installation, close, reconnect, and shutdown races have one observable outcome.
 Manager injection is available for applications that own lifecycle centrally.
-A shut-down Session remains closed to claims until an explicit registry restart.
+A shut-down Session remains closed to claims until cleanup finishes and an explicit registry restart occurs.

 ### Locked hybrid delegate selection